omeka/omeka-s-enduser/docs/modules/csvimport.md

 ![A red arrow points to CSV Importer in the navigation](../modules/modulesfiles/csvimport_nav.png)

 Start an import by clicking on the CSV Importer tab on the left-hand navigation.
-This will open the Import page.
+This will open the initial Import Settings page.

 - Using the *Choose File* button, select the file from your computer.
+- From the *CSV Column delimiter* dropdown, choose from the following options (this should match the formatting of your file)
+	- comma
+	- semi-colon
+	- colon
+	- tabulation
+	- carriage return
+	- space
+	- pipe

+- From the *CSV column enclosure* dropdown, choose the option which encloses long text in your file:
+	- double quote
+	- quote
+	- hash

-- From the *Import Type* dropdown, select whether you're importing *Items* or *Users* (scroll down for instructions for each of these types of import)
+- From the *Import Type* dropdown, select what you are importing:
+	- Item Sets
+	- Items
+	- Media (must relate to already existing Items)
+	- Resources (can be a mix of Item Sets, Items, and Media)
+	- Users

+- Check the box to *Automap with labels alone.* This will automap not only specially formatted column headings but also column headings which match existing vocabulary property labels.
+Note that this option defaults to Dublin Core before proceeding through other installed vocabularies.

-- Click the *next* button
+Click the *next* button to continue with the import process.

 ![First page of the CSV Importer process](../modules/modulesfiles/csvimport_choosefile.png)

+### General Import Logic

+### Items Sets Import

 ### Items Import
 The next page of the Importer has two tabs: